myoortcloud/edx-platform/docs/en_us/course_authors/source/running_course/discussions.rst

    .. image:: ../Images/Discussion_blackout_formatted.png
      :alt: Same policy value but with a line feed after each bracket and comma, and an indent before each date

+For examples of email messages that you can send to let students know when the course discussions are closed (or open), see :ref:`Example Messages to Students`.